Control Consistency Losses for Diffusion Bridges: Introduction

-\paragraph{Contributions} In this work, we derive a \textit{self-consistency property} of the diffusion bridge solution in terms of the control drift $u(t, X_t)$ and the Jacobian process $J_{t|s}$ along the solution trajectories.
-We consider a class of neural-controlled diffusion processes that ensures transportation to the conditioned endpoint $x_T$, and train according to a proposed family of \textit{self-consistency losses} based on the above property of the solution.
+\paragraph{Contributions} In this work, we derive a \textit{self-consistency property} of the diffusion bridge solution in terms of the control drift $u(t, X_t)$ and the Jacobian process $J_{t|s}$ along the solution trajectories (\Cref{th:self_consistency}, \Cref{fig:consistency_diagram}).
+In combination with a \textit{terminal condition} that enforces bridging to the known endpoint $x_T$ (\Cref{thm:b charac}, \Cref{fig:venn_diagram}), we train a neural-controlled diffusion process using a proposed family of \textit{self-consistency losses} based on the above property of the solution.
 These fixed-point-style losses are trained in an online manner, and provide scalable training without the need to backpropagate through the simulated trajectories.
-We demonstrate the validity of our proposed approach in a range of settings, showing competitive performance with existing methods at a lower computational cost.
+We demonstrate strong empirical performance in a range of settings, competitive with state-of-the-art existing methods at a significantly reduced computational cost.
+Additionally, we explain how our self-consistency framework extends to wider stochastic optimal control problems, offering new perspectives and connections to recent developments.